OneDeadKey/arsenik/README.md

 ### Non-Goals

-- being the most efficient 3×5 layout — [Miryoku] is probably the most advanced approach for that, at least on custom 36-key keyboards;
+- Being the most efficient 3×5 layout — [Miryoku] is probably the most advanced approach for that, at least on custom 36-key keyboards
-- suiting every user out-of-the-box — Arsenik is proposed as a reasonable default configuration, but users are encouraged to customize it to suit their personal needs and preferences;
+- Suiting every user out-of-the-box — Arsenik is proposed as a reasonable default configuration, but users are encouraged to customize it to suit their personal needs and preferences
-- fitting any OS layout — Arsenik works best if your OS layout has either no AltGr layer at all (e.g. QWERTY, Colemak, Workman…), or an optimized AltGr layer ([Lafayette], [Ergo-L]…).
+- Fitting any OS layout — Arsenik works best if your OS layout has either no AltGr layer at all (e.g. Qwerty, Colemak, Workman…) or an optimized AltGr layer ([Lafayette], [Ergo-L]…)

 ### Similar Projects

 - [Miryoku]: 36 keys, 6 layers
 - [Seniply]: 34 keys, 6 layers, no layer-taps (“Callum-style”)

 Join the community
 --------------------------------------------------------------------------------

-French-speaking users may join the [Ergo-L Discord server] which hosts a channel to talk about Arsenik, keyboard, layouts and many more.
+French-speaking users may join the [Ergo-L Discord server], which hosts a channel to talk about Arsenik, keyboards, layouts and much more.

 Feel free to open an issue and/or a pull request if you encounter a bug or want to enhance the Arsenik experience!

 [Kanata]: https://github.com/jtroo/kanata
 [Miryoku]: https://github.com/manna-harbour/miryoku